Skip to content

 Packaging and labeling are essential components of the pharmaceutical manufacturing process.
 Packaging protects the product from contamination, degradation, and physical damage, while labeling provides critical information regarding the product’s contents, usage, and storage instructions.
 NMPA GMP guidelines ensure that both packaging and labeling comply with strict regulations to maintain product quality and prevent misuse or errors.

-The main objectives of NMPA GMP in packaging and labeling are to:
+The main objectives of NMPA GMP in packaging and

 • Ensure Product Integrity: Proper packaging protects pharmaceutical products from contamination and ensures that they remain safe and effective throughout their shelf life.